theodorecurtil/flink-kafka-poc/README.md

 ### Build the required images

+Download [apache-flink-libraries-1.16.0](https://pypi.org/project/apache-flink-libraries/#files) and [apache-flink-1.16.0](https://pypi.org/project/apache-flink/#files) `.tar.gz` files and put them in the folder `flink_cluster`.
+These files are required to build the pyflink image.

 One needs to build the image for Flink with python and pyflink; as well as the image for the producer.

 ```console